hansoh0/Cans-Casino-Poker/README.md

 Holding: [1]:   [2]:   [3]: 4♠  [4]:   [5]: 4♥
 ```

 To confirm my choices, I press enter.
-Depending on your choices and the cards displayed in the hand, it will prompt you will one of multiple messages:
+Depending on your choices and the cards displayed in the hand, it will prompt you will one or two of multiple messages:
 ```
 > Full House!
 > Flush!